 Introduction

-The book follows a recipe format, with each chapter being self-contained, so you can focus on specific topics as needed.
-You don’t need to implement every suggestion in this book.
-Instead, use it as a source of inspiration to find the approaches that work best for your project.
+The book largely follows a recipe format.
+Each chapter is fairly self-contained, so you can focus on specific topics as needed.
+It is not intended as a guide for you to implement every single piece of advice, more to give an overview of what exists, how it helps you and when you should use it.
+To solve specific problems, once they occur.
+Use it as a source of inspiration to find the approaches that work best for your project.

 Target Audience